8 Reasons Why Your Roof Is Leaking

 8. Moisture in The Attic

 If your vents have become blocked then it may be preventing moisture from leaving your home.
-Ensure that these vents are clear should resolve moisture retention.
+Ensure that these vents are clear from being blocked, this should resolve moisture retention.
 If mold and mildew are severe, those may need separate treatment.